HenSch90/SiD/Modul-F2_dt_Studierende_im_Ausland.md

 is:

-it1: (intpsydeusia): in Deutschland
+it1: (intpsydeu): in Deutschland

-it2: (intpsyzeitasia): zeitweise im Ausland
+it2: (intpsyzeitl): zeitweise im Ausland

-it3: (intpsydauasia): dauerhaft im Ausland
+it3: (intpsyandl): dauerhaft im Ausland

 st: